Do you want to save $1,000 fast? These 18 tips and strategies will help you achieve your $1,000 savings goal in record time.

 - 11 Key Tips To Start A Thriving Side Gig

-6. Sell Your Stuff
+7. Sell Your Stuff

 When you need to save $1,000 fast, and cutting your expenses just won’t put you over the top, then selling your stuff is always an option.

 Of all the things you can do to generate some extra money, selling your stuff is the quickest route you can take.

-7. Flip Free Furniture On Craigslist
+8. Flip Free Furniture On Craigslist

-You would be amazed at some of the quality stuff people are willing to give away if you are just willing to come haul it away.
-In fact, some of the stuff doesn’t even need to be fixed or updated.
+You would be amazed at some of the quality stuff people give away if you are just willing to come and take it off their hands.
+Some of the stuff doesn’t even need to be fixed or updated.